Snapshots of Conformal Field Theory: Ingredients of conformal field theory

-where $L_0,\, J_0,\,\overline L_0,\, \overline J_0$ are the zero-modes of the fields $T(z),\,J(z),\,\overline T(\overline z),\,\overline J(\overline z)$ obtained from the mode expansions (\ref{modeexpansions}).
-The isomorphism $\Theta$ is induced by a field of the theory called \textsc{spectral flow}, and it is also known as \textsc{space-time supersymmetry}. \end{svgraybox} With the above notion of CFT, a number of examples are known, like minimal models, both the bosonic \cite{bpz84,gko86} and the supersymmetric ones \cite{dpz86,bfk86,zafa86,qi87}.
+With the above notion of CFT, a number of examples are known, like minimal models, both the bosonic \cite{bpz84,gko86} and the supersymmetric ones \cite{dpz86,bfk86,zafa86,qi87}.
 In string theory, so-called non-linear sigma model constructions are believed to provide a map from certain manifolds to CFTs.
-While this construction is well understood for the simplest manifolds, namely for tori, the mathematical details in general are far from known.
+While this construction is well understood for the simplest manifolds, namely for tori, the mathematical details in general are far from understood.

-\subsection{Example: Toroidal conformal field theories}
+\subsection{Example: toroidal conformal field theories}

 For illustration and for later reference, this section very briefly presents the class of so-called \textsc{toroidal conformal field theories}.
 These theories are characterized by the existence of ``sufficiently many $U(1)$-currents'' as in Example \ref{U1current} of Section \ref{vertexalgebras}.\\